Logo

 Društvene mreže:

-A. Kramer, K. Jager, N. Chesnaye, Julia Kerschbaum, Kristine Hommel, Jordi Comas Farnés, Sara Trujillo Alemán, Rafael Santamaria, Patrik Finne et al.
+A. Kramer, K. Jager, N. Chesnaye, Julia Kerschbaum, Kristine Hommel, Jordi Comas Farnés, Sara Trujillo Alemán, Rafael Santamaría, Patrik Finne et al.

 V. Stel, Rianne Boenink, Megan E Astley, Brittany A Boerstra, D. Radunović, R. Skrunes, J. C. Ruíz San Millán, M. F. Slon Roblero, Samira Bell et al.

-BACKGROUND AND HYPOTHESIS This paper compares the most recent data on the incidence and prevalence of kidney replacement therapy (KRT), kidney transplantation rates, and mortality on KRT from Europe to those from the United States (US), including comparisons of treatment modalities (haemodialysis (HD), peritoneal dialysis (PD), and kidney transplantation (KTx)).
-METHODS Data were derived from the annual reports of the European Renal Association (ERA) Registry and the United States Renal Data System (USRDS).
+ABSTRACT Background This paper compares the most recent data on the incidence and prevalence of kidney replacement therapy (KRT), kidney transplantation rates, and mortality on KRT from Europe to those from the United States (US), including comparisons of treatment modalities (haemodialysis (HD), peritoneal dialysis (PD), and kidney transplantation (KTx)).
+Methods Data were derived from the annual reports of the European Renal Association (ERA) Registry and the United States Renal Data System (USRDS).
 The European data include information from national and regional renal registries providing the ERA Registry with individual patient data.
 Additional analyses were performed to present results for all participating European countries together.
-RESULTS In 2021, the KRT incidence in the US (409.7 per million population (pmp)) was almost 3-fold higher than in Europe (144.4 pmp).
-Despite the substantial difference in KRT incidence, approximately the same proportion of patients initiated HD (Europe: 82%, US: 84%), PD (14%; 13% respectively), or underwent pre-emptive KTx (4%; 3% respectively).
+Results In 2021, the KRT incidence in the US (409.7 per million population (pmp)) was almost 3-fold higher than in Europe (144.4 pmp).
+Despite the substantial difference in KRT incidence, approximately the same proportion of patients initiated HD (Europe: 82%, US: 84%), PD (14%; 13%, respectively), or underwent pre-emptive KTx (4%; 3%, respectively).
 The KRT prevalence in the US (2436.1 pmp) was 2-fold higher than in Europe (1187.8 pmp).
 Within Europe, approximately half of all prevalent patients were living with a functioning graft (47%), while in the US, this was one third (32%).
 The number of kidney transplantations performed was almost twice as high in the US (77.0 pmp) compared to Europe (41.6 pmp).
 The mortality of patients receiving KRT was 1.6-fold higher in the US (157.3 per 1000 patient years) compared to Europe (98.7 per 1000 patient years).
-CONCLUSIONS The US had a much higher KRT incidence, prevalence, and mortality compared to Europe, and despite a higher kidney transplantation rate, a lower proportion of prevalent patients with a functioning graft.
+Conclusions The US had a much higher KRT incidence, prevalence, and mortality compared to Europe, and despite a higher kidney transplantation rate, a lower proportion of prevalent patients with a functioning graft.

 S. ElHafeez, A. Kramer, Mustafa Arici, M. Arnol, Anders Åsberg, Samira Bell, J. Belliere, Carmen Díaz Corte, G. F. Fresnedo et al.

-BACKGROUND AND HYPOTHESIS Primary glomerular disease (PGD) is a major cause of end-stage kidney disease (ESKD) leading to kidney replacement therapy (KRT).
+ABSTRACT Background Primary glomerular disease (PGD) is a major cause of end-stage kidney disease (ESKD) leading to kidney replacement therapy (KRT).
 We aimed to describe incidence (trends) in individuals starting KRT for ESKD due to PGD and to examine their survival and causes of death.
-METHODS We used data from the European Renal Association (ERA) Registry on 69 854 patients who started KRT for ESKD due to PGD between 2000 and 2019.
+Methods We used data from the European Renal Association (ERA) Registry on 69 854 patients who started KRT for ESKD due to PGD between 2000 and 2019.
 ERA primary renal disease codes were used to define six PGD subgroups.
-We examined age and sex standardized incidence, trend of the incidence, and survival.
-RESULTS The standardized incidence of KRT for ESKD due to PGD was 16.6 per million population (pmp), ranging from 8.6 pmp in Serbia to 20.0 pmp in France.
-IgA nephropathy (IgAN) and focal segmental glomerulosclerosis (FSGS) had the highest incidence of 4.6 pmp and 2.6 pmp, respectively.
-Histologically non-examined PGDs represented over 50% of cases in Serbia, Bosnia and Herzegovina, and Romania and were also common in Greece, Estonia, Belgium, and Sweden.
+We examined age and sex standardized incidence, trend of the incidence and survival.
+Results The standardized incidence of KRT for ESKD due to PGD was 16.6 per million population (pmp), ranging from 8.6 pmp in Serbia to 20.0 pmp in France.
+Immunoglobulin A nephropathy (IgAN) and focal segmental glomerulosclerosis (FSGS) had the highest incidences, of 4.6 pmp and 2.6 pmp, respectively.
+Histologically non-examined PGDs represented over 50% of cases in Serbia, Bosnia and Herzegovina, and Romania and were also common in Greece, Estonia, Belgium and Sweden.
 The incidence declined from 18.6 pmp in 2000 to 14.5 pmp in 2013, after which it stabilized.
-All PGD subgroups had five-year survival probabilities above 50%, with crescentic glomerulonephritis having the highest risk of death (adjusted hazard ratio: 1.8 [95% confidence interval: 1.6-1.9]) compared with IgAN.
+All PGD subgroups had 5-year survival probabilities above 50%, with crescentic glomerulonephritis having the highest risk of death [adjusted hazard ratio 1.8 (95% confidence interval 1.6–1.9)] compared with IgAN.
 Cardiovascular disease was the most common cause of death (33.9%).
-CONCLUSION The incidence of KRT for ESKD due to PGD showed large differences between countries and was highest and increasing for IgAN and FSGS.
+Conclusion The incidence of KRT for ESKD due to PGD showed large differences between countries and was highest and increasing for IgAN and FSGS.
 Lack of kidney biopsy facilities in some countries may have affected accurate assignment of the cause of ESKD.
 The recognition of the incidence and outcomes of KRT among different PGD subgroups may contribute to a more individualized patient care approach.

 Brittany A Boerstra, Rianne Boenink, Megan E Astley, M. Bonthuis, S. A. Abd ElHafeez, F. A. Arribas Monzón, Anders Åsberg, P. Beckerman, Samira Bell et al.